|

 Lesson of nomography to children

-Practice with pascaline Schede di una mostra sul regolo calcolatore Exhibits on the communication The concept of real time communication begin in '1800The culture of instant information sharing was born in the 1800s.
-Back then, news and stock trade transactions would have already traveled in real time over 650,000 km of telegraph network.In the last century you could chat online by means of HAM radio, a network entirely built by devoted hobbyists.
-Access to HAM radio wasn't available to everybody; good technical skills and motivation were required.
+Practice with pascaline Telegraphy and communication The culture of instant information sharing was born in the 1800s.
+Back then, news and stock trade transactions traveled in real time over 650,000 km of telegraph network.
+In the last century you could chat online by means of Ham radio, a network entirely built by devoted hobbyists.
+Now we are always connected, but these systems may fail and only the Ham network can provide emergency communication.
+Re-discovering these technologies, we should ask ourselves: how our present world will be viewed in the future?

 People interested

-volunteers of the Civil Protection
+Volunteers of the Civil Defence

-interview for local TV
+Interview for local TV

-OnLine 2018, very rare Radiguet pre-Morse telegraphs
+Very rare Radiguet pre-Morse telegraphs

-telegraphic equipment
+Telegraphic equipment

-many students
+Many students

-the radio of IS1EHM, the first Italian female radio amateur
+The radio of IS1EHM, the first Italian female radio amateur